Cross River bushbaby: Habits

 The Cross River bushbaby is a nocturnal, arboreal animal but it will occasionally forage on the ground, where it hunts for fallen fruit and invertebrates.
 They are agile leapers and jump from tree to tree, preferring to use vertical limbs or trunks as supports.
 It usually forages quite close to the ground, normally within 5m, but has been seen up to 15m from the ground.
 It often sits in the trees above swarming ants to catch the invertebrates escaping the swarm.
 During the day it roosts in tangles of lianas and young may be left in these while the mother is foraging.
 They are territorial with both sexes holding territories with home ranges of just under 3ha.

 They are normally solitary but 2-3 individuals may associate and move around together, 2-7 female territories may lie within or overlap with a single male's territory.
 Some adult females may share sleeping sites and these are more likely to associate with each other while foraging.
 Young females remain in their mother's territory until they are sexually mature.
 Mating may last up to an hour and is preceded by the marking of the substrate with urine by both sexes.
 The females carry the normally single young in their mouths for 45 days.
 Breeding occurs throughout the year.

-Taxonomy

-Formerly considered as conspecific with both Bioko Allen's bushbaby Sciurocheirus cameronensis and the Gabon bushbaby Sciurocheirus gabonensis but now regarded as a monotypic species.